ColoradoDemography/Server-and-Website-Documentation/doc/application-directory.md

 Adding more variables is pretty easy, those are done in the datatree.js and tableflavor.js, basically you add a json type item for each variable category.
 Look at other variables to get a sense of the proper format.
 The hardest part is finding the database table and column to draw the correct value.

+The data is drawn from the data schema in the ACS database through the SDO Census API, the geography is drawn from the carto schema.

 ### Age-Animation Bars
 - [Github](https://github.com/ColoradoDemography/Age-Animation-Bars)
 - [Application Link](https://gis.dola.colorado.gov/Age-Animation-Bars)